 “The most successful and pleasurable writing comes from being in a state of wonder.
 Finding that fine balance between will and surrender; between skill and letting the pen run free, is when the magic happens.”

 Winner of The Writers’ Union of Canada’s 2016 short prose contest, Susan (Deepam) Wadds’ short fiction and poetry have been featured in literary journals and anthologies, including The Blood Pudding, Room, and carte blanche magazines.
 The first two chapters of her forthcoming novel, What the Living Do, won Lazuli Literary Group’s writing contest, published in Azure’s winter 2017 issue.
 What the Living Do is scheduled for release by Regal House Publishing in the Spring of 2024.

 A graduate of the Humber School for Writers, Susan is certified in the Amherst Writers and Artists (AWA) method of writing workshop facilitation.
 She is Past President of the Writers’ Community of Simcoe County (WCSC).

-She would like to acknowledge the support of the Ontario Arts Council’s Recommender Grants’ Program to complete her current novel, One Way Home.
+She would like to acknowledge the support of the Ontario Arts Council’s Recommender Grants’ Program to complete the novel One Way Home, currently on submission.

 It is a delicious thing to write, to be no longer yourself but to move in an entire universe of your own creating.
 Today, for instance, as man and woman, both lover and mistress, I rode in a forest on an autumn afternoon under the yellow leaves, and I was also the horses, the leaves, the wind, the words my people uttered, even the red sun that made them almost close their love-drowned eyes.